-Commu nity Potential hazards Who is at risk How Existing control measures Preventati ve measures Sandy Bay Environment al -socio - economic Children, elderly, woman, disabled etc. There is not enough work, hardly any recreational spot Nil Skill training classes art and craft, etc. Crossing the river without a bridge - only way to the house elderly, Unpredicted flooding, water level may be higher, pregnant women may fall rainy take Approximatel y 15 informal dwelling on the sea coast children, Sea waves can come to the land and wash away houses and crops None ¿what do you do in the event of an eventuality?
-Just watch the sea Relocate houses
+Commu nity Potential hazards Who is at risk How Existing control measures Preventati ve measures Sandy Bay Environment al -socio - economic Children, elderly, woman, disabled etc. There is not enough work, hardly any recreational spot Nil Skill training classes art and craft, etc. Crossing the river without a bridge - only way to the house elderly, Unpredicted flooding, water level may be higher, pregnant women may fall rainy take Approximatel y 15 informal dwelling on the sea coast children, Sea waves can come to the land and wash away houses and crops • Relocate houses